Bayesian Clustering for Continuous-Time Hidden Markov Models

 Results are shown in Table \ref{sim10} (an extended version is given in the Supplement), and are based on the three-cluster iterations taken from a total of 2000 iterations.
-The cluster membership is assigned to the subject according to its posterior mode conditional on the three-cluster iterations.
-In all cases, the posterior modal number of clusters was three, especially when $T=50,100$ there were over 90\% of iterations with the three-cluster model.
-When $T=30$ for Normal case, there were 23.70\% and 14.85\% of two and four clusters respectively, while for Poisson case, 43.40\% of iterations were four clusters.
-In general, restricted Gibbs sampling using split-merge proposals performed well.
-The norm differences in parameters between true values and the posterior means were small, and misclassification rates were not dramatic.
-It was more difficult to cluster trajectories, and the misclassification rate increased, as sample size decreased, and the Gaussian cases had higher misclassification rates than the Poisson cases.
+MFM-RJ represents MFMs using reversible jump MCMC, and MFM-SM represents MFMs using split-merge algorithm.
+For Dirichlet mixture models (DMMs), in all cases, the posterior modal number of clusters was three, and this is especially clear when $T=50, 100$ over 90\% of iterations resided in the three-cluster model.
+For a summary output, cluster membership is assigned to the subject according to its posterior mode conditional on the three-cluster iterations.
+When $T=30$ for Normal case, there were 23.70\% and 14.85\% of two and four clusters respectively, while for the Poisson case, 43.40\% of iterations contained four clusters.
+In general, restricted Gibbs sampling using split-merge proposals performed well; The norm differences in parameters between true values and the posterior means were small, and misclassification rates were low.
+It was more difficult to cluster trajectories, and the misclassification rate increased, and as sample size decreased, the Gaussian cases had higher misclassification than the Poisson cases.
 For MFMs, the posterior mode of the number of clusters is three for all cases.
 MFM-SM has a lower percentage of 3-cluster iterations as the split-merge algorithm encourages more trans-dimensional moves to explore the parameter space, while our reversible jump MCMC yields more accurate in terms of the cluster membership because it is updated in each sweep.
 In \cite{miller2018mixture}, they included both the split-merge algorithm and the P\'{o}lya urn scheme in each MCMC step to encourage trans-dimensional moves as well as increase the accuracy of clustering.
 For a small sample size, this approach is feasible, but in our case when the sample size is large and the model structure is complex, it will be extremely computationally intensive to include both steps.